The Amino Acid Of Tranquility – Powerful Benefits to the Body and Mind

 Though more research is needed, it’s apparent enough that l-tryptophan is important to serotonin health, and thus mood, depression, anxiety, and quite possibly neurological health altogether.

-L-TRYPTOPHAN IS A MELATONIN PRECURSOR
+A MELATONIN PRECURSOR

 Turns out serotonin isn’t the only thing in the body l-tryptophan is valuable to.
 Melatonin, a hormone that governs sleep, circadian rhythms, and more, also needs adequate levels of l-tryptophan to be produced.